Working Holiday Tips

 When applying for a Temporary Work Holiday Visa (VITEM VI) for Brazil as an Australian citizen, you will first need to fill out the Online Visa Application Form.

 After completing this form, print out the receipt and attach a passport-sized colour photo over the white background.
-You’ll also need to sign this receipt.
+You’ll need to sign this receipt.

 You will also need to provide the following documents with your visa application: